-Our principal uses of cash are funding our operations, satisfaction of our obligations under our debt instruments, and other working capital requirements.
+Our principal use of cash is funding our operations, and other working capital requirements.
 Over the past several years, our revenue has increased significantly from year to year and, as a result, our cash flows from customer collections have increased.
 However, our operating expenses have also increased as we have invested in growing our existing research business and in developing Prosigna and preparing it for commercialization.
-As a result, our cash used in operating activities has increased.
-Our operating cash requirements may increase in the future as we (1) increase sales and marketing activities to expand the installed base of our nCounter Analysis Systems among research customers and clinical laboratories, (2) commercialize, and conduct studies to expand the clinical utility of, Prosigna and (3) develop new applications, chemistry and instruments for our nCounter platform, as we cannot be certain our revenues will grow sufficiently to offset our operating expense increases.
+Through December 31, 2015, our cash used in operating activities increased from previous years.
+For the six months ended June 30, 2016, we generated operating cash from receipts under our collaboration agreements, however, the timing and amount of such receipts in the future are unpredictable and therefore we expect to require cash to fund our operations.
+Our operating cash requirements may increase in the future as we (1) increase sales and marketing activities to expand the installed base of our nCounter Analysis Systems among research customers and clinical laboratories and continue to promote consumable usage, including Prosigna, (2) commercialize, and conduct studies to expand the clinical utility of Prosigna and develop new diagnostic tests and (3) develop new applications, chemistry and instruments for our nCounter platform, and we cannot be certain our revenues will grow sufficiently to offset our operating expense increases.